 State Measurement Efforts

-The state measurement template is a new on-line reporting and measurement tool that allows states to share Sustainable Materials Management related information with each other.
-This template (consisting of fifteen questions) allows States to share a wide range of information including annual tonnage data (waste, recycling and composting, etc.), descriptions of the types of waste and recycling programs in the State, and financial summaries of how the programs are staffed and funded.
+The state measurement template consists of fifteen questions that allows States to share a wide range of information including annual tonnage data (waste, recycling and composting, etc.), descriptions of the types of waste and recycling programs in the State, and financial summaries of how the programs are staffed and funded.
 After the data has been entered, State governments (and the EPA) can generate a series of analytical reports that summarize, aggregate, and present the data on a State, regional, and national level.

 EPA is facilitating a more effective and comprehensive state measurement system nationally.
 The current Municipal Solid Waste (MSW) Characterization Report uses a top-down material flow methodology that relies heavily on estimated (mass balance) data.
 While it has been an effective tool for evaluating national trends, it does not scale down to States/Regions; does not provide actual, empirical data; and does not provide real-time data, but only an annual "national snapshot."
 EPA has worked over the past several years assessing the original recycling measurement effort done in the late 1990's, improving the MSW Characterization report and overall data collection and measurement.